VI-SA-GB on Twitter @visagbTweets by @visagb

 2014 Clyde flotilla week

-The first ever VI-SA-GB Clyde Sea Lochs and Islands introduction to keel boat sailing for visually impaired people, comprising of a flotilla week with 4 or 5 chartered yachts for up to 25 visually impaired participants will commence from Largs marina on the Clyde estuary in April 2014. read more about sailing in Scotland in 2014
+The first ever VI-SA-GB Clyde Sea Lochs and Islands introduction to keel boat sailing for visually impaired people, comprising of a flotilla week with 5 chartered yachts for 25 visually impaired participants will commence from Largs marina on the Clyde estuary in April 2014. read more about sailing in Scotland in 2014

 Thanks to everyone for completing our market research survey on the 2014 Clyde flotilla week Click here to review the survey questions

 - 78% of those surveyed returned a positive response in favour of a flotilla week on the Clyde sailing around the Sea Lochs and Islands in April 2014